-In 2016 we were delighted to achieve four major scholarships to local senior schools.
+In 2016 we were delighted to achieve four major scholarships from our Prep school to local senior schools.

 Our pastoral care is outstanding and we pride ourselves on the togetherness we have as a school and the care and respect our pupils show for each other.
 As a school we have many rewards and few rules and we are incredibly proud of the wonderful behaviour our children display.

 Pupils arrive in school from 8.00am.
 Registration takes place at 8.10am followed by a tutor period until 8.30am.
 The day finishes at 4.30pm.